Abhishek-Kaudare/Kubernetes-Notes/4-Observability/README.md

 # **Pod Lifecycle**

-This page describes the lifecycle of a Pod.
 Pods follow a defined lifecycle, starting in the `Pending` [phase](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-phase), moving through `Running` if at least one of its primary containers starts OK, and then through either the `Succeeded` or `Failed` phases depending on whether any container in the Pod terminated in failure.

 Whilst a Pod is running, the kubelet is able to restart containers to handle some kind of faults.
 Within a Pod, Kubernetes tracks different container [states](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#container-states) and determines what action to take to make the Pod healthy again.